Church membership: Anabaptist

 Those who are interested in becoming an Anabaptist Christian are known as Seekers.
 After a person has attended an Anabaptist church and wishes to join church membership, he or she enters a six-month proving period in which he/she "is instructed in the church beliefs and practices, which may include review of the church guidance and statements of faith, such as Dordrecht Confession of Faith (1633)".
 After the proving period, the probationer is baptized and is accepted as a member of the congregation.

 Baptist

-In the Baptist tradition, individuals join the church through a profession of faith and receiving credobaptism.
-Those who have received believer's baptism in another congregation can simply transfer their membership to another Baptist church through a letter of transfer.
+In the Baptist tradition, individuals join the visible church through Baptism as repentant believers by confessing faith in Christ (credobaptism), believing the promises of God made to them in the sacrament.
+Baptist converts who have been baptized in another Christian congregation can simply transfer their membership to a Baptist church, as showing their baptismal certificate or using a letter of transfer.

 Catholicism

 In the Catholic Church, church membership includes those who have received the sacrament of baptism.
 Individuals who have been baptized in another mainstream Christian denomination who wish to be received as a member of the Catholic Church are known as candidates and their reception into the Catholic Church is done through a profession of faith, followed by the reception of Holy Communion and Confirmation.
 Those persons who have never received the sacrament of baptism are canonically considered non-Christians and if they are preparing to become a member of the Catholic Church, they are known as catechumens.
 Such persons join the Catholic Church through a process called the Rite of Christian Initiation of Adults.
 This period typically lasts for one year.
 Subsequent to joining the Catholic Church is a period of mystagogy, defined as the "journey of growing closer to God and deepening understanding and practice of the faith."

 The Catechism of the Catholic Church notes that a distinction can be made between those people who are members "in a bodily manner" and those "in the heart" of the church, warning that members of the body of the Church who "[do] not persevere in charity" cannot be assured of salvation.

 The Instrumentum laboris of the XIII Ordinary General Assembly of the Synod of Bishops acknowledged that in some parts of the world, the Catholic Church is "witnessing a decline in sacramental and Christian practice among the faithful to the point that some members can even be called 'non-believers' (άπιστοι, apistoi).